-You and your parents each have to have your own FSA ID unless you are not a dependent.
+You and your parents each have to have your own FSA ID unless you are not a dependent student.
 Your parents can’t create yours for you (But don’t worry, you’re free to help them with theirs).
 You will be asked if you want to give an email address and mobile phone number, which are both optional.
 If you do give them, make sure you and your parents have different emails and phone numbers on your accounts.

 Be sure not to share your FSA ID with anyone, even your parents, and keep it safe where you can find it.
 You’ll need it to renew your FAFSA each additional year.